Spectral distances on RCD spaces: vs

 where this is well-defined for any sufficiently large $n$, and $B_i \in O(\nu_i(\mathbb{X}))$ is defined by satisfying

-Thus we have (3). \end{proof} Recall that \cite[(i) of Theorem 17]{BerardBessonGallot} proves the $\dist_{\mathrm{Spec}}^t$-convergence for a Lipschitz convergent sequence of closed Riemannian manifolds with Ricci curvature bounded below under assuming that the limit space has simple spectrum.
+Thus we have the desired convergence $\mathbf{b}_n(m) \to \mathbf{b}(m)$.
+Therefore we have (2). \end{proof} Recall that \cite[(i) of Theorem 17]{BerardBessonGallot} proves the $\dist_{\mathrm{Spec}}^t$-convergence for a Lipschitz convergent sequence of closed Riemannian manifolds with Ricci curvature bounded below under assuming that the limit space has simple spectrum.
 Note that if the limit space of a mGH-convergent sequence has simple spectrum, then we can easily check (\ref{asioraoiha}) because of (\ref{444}).
 Therefore Theorem \ref{mainthm2} also recovers this result.

 Finally let us give an improvement of Theorem \ref{mainthm2} for a special class of $\RCD$ spaces, so-called noncollapsed $\RCD$ spaces, where an $\RCD(K, N)$ space is said to be \textit{noncollapsed} if the reference measure coincides with the $N$-dimensional Hausdorff measure $\mathcal{H}^N$.
 See \cite{DG} for the details. \begin{corollary} Let $\mathbb{X}_i, \mathbb{X}$ be compact noncollapsed $\RCD(K, N)$ spaces $(i=1,2,\ldots)$.
-Assume $\sup_i\mathrm{diam}(X_I, \dist_{X_i})<\infty$.
+Assume $\sup_i\mathrm{diam}(X_{i}, \dist_{X_i})<\infty$.
 If

 holds for some $t \in (0, \infty)$, then $\mathcal{H}^N(X_i) \to \mathcal{H}^N(X)$.
 In particular we have

 \end{corollary} \begin{proof} Let

 Then since $\dist_{\mathrm{Spec}}^t(\tilde{\mathbb{X}}_i, \tilde{\mathbb{X}}) \to 0$ because of Remark \ref{scalei}, Theorem \ref{mainthm2} yields